CROI 2026 Chair and Vice Chairs

 Annette H. Sohn, MD, PhD

 Dr Sohn is the Director of the Therapeutics Research, Education, and AIDS Training in Asia (TREAT Asia) program in Thailand, and Vice President of Global Initiatives of the Foundation for AIDS Research (amfAR).
-She is also an Associate Clinical Professor in the Department of Pediatrics at the University of California San Francisco.
-She has been working in Asia for more than 20 years, conducting clinical and epidemiology HIV research in collaboration with a research network stretching across more than 50 institutions in 13 countries.
+She also is a Volunteer Associate Clinical Professor in the Department of Pediatrics at the University of California San Francisco.
+She has been working in Asia for 20 years, conducting clinical and epidemiology HIV research in collaboration with a research network stretching across more than 50 institutions in 13 countries.

 Serena S. Spudich, MD, MA